abcdefgh000/notes/c++/concepts/class/generic_class.md

 # Generic Class

-**In a Generic Class, ALL the member functions must be treated as generic functions.**
+**In a Generic Class, ALL the member functions must be written as generic functions.**
 We have to add the `template<class T>` to each member function.

 ```cpp